sge-network/sge/docs/specs/Reward/03_Accounts.md

 There is one account in the Reward module.

-- Reward Pool: This account holds the reward amount transferred from the campaign `funder` to the `reward_pool` module account.
+- Reward Pool: This account holds the reward amount transferred from the campaign `promoter` to the `reward_pool` module account.

 During the campaign creation the pool amount will be transferred to the reward pool module account.